bmuller/mod_auth_openid/attex.markdown

 title: mod_auth_openid
 ---
 # OpenID Attribute Exchange Support
-*This is currently only supported in SVN and versions > 0.3*

 The simplest manner of retrieving attributes is to first set up a [CustomLoginPage](custompage.html) (do that first, then keep reading).
 In this example, I'll be fetching an email address from Google when a user authenticates.
 First, the custom login page:
 {% highlight html %}
 <html><body>